What is an Autism Assessment?

 We then usually have a break, and people may need to bring their own lunch, or if you’re being seen in Didcot then we’re very close to the shops, and you can maybe go for a walk and buy some lunch.

 After the break, we then have the second part of the assessment, and this is done with you, yourself, and it’s done by a second clinician, so you’ll see somebody different after lunch.
-And they will ask you various questions about friendships, about relationships, about feelings, about work or studying, and might do a few tasks with you, like looking through a book together, or telling a story with various little items.
+And they will ask you various questions about friendships, about relationships, about your feelings, about work or studying, and might do a few tasks with you, like looking through a book together, or telling a story with various little items.
 That’s a much shorter part of the assessment.

 At the end of that, usually that’s finished by mid-afternoon, you’ll be done here, you’ll be free to go.
-The two clinicians will then get together, and they will confer about all the information they’ve pulled together throughout the day, and they will come to a decision about whether they think you meet the criteria for autism or not.
+The two clinicians will then get together, and they will confer about all the information that they’ve pulled together throughout the day, and they will come to a decision about whether they think you meet the criteria for autism or not.
 The clinicians then go away and write up your report, and you’ll be asked before you leave whether you would like to see this report before you come back for your feedback session.
 Your feedback session will take place with the clinician you saw in the morning usually, the lead clinician for that assessment, and that’s usually 1-2 weeks after you’ve been to visit us and had the full assessment.
 So you can elect to see that report by email, or to receive it by post, or you might decide that you want to wait until you come for the feedback session to receive it.

 At the feedback session you’ll have the chance to ask any questions and for the clinician to explain to you how they came to the conclusion, and to discuss with you your concerns, your thoughts, and any other issues you may have.
 You will also be asked whether you’re happy for your report to be sent to your GP – your final report.

 Throughout the assessment if you are finding it particularly overwhelming or you’re getting anxious then you can always stop, you can ask to stop at any time, and we have quiet areas that you can go and sit in if you wish to take a break, that’s absolutely fine.
-We will try our best to make the whole process as relaxed and as un-stressful as possible.
+We will try our best to make the whole process as relaxed and as un-stressful as possible for you.

 So that’s about it for the whole explanation, and should you have any concerns or questions you can always ring through to our office and ask in advance so we can try and put your mind at rest.
 And I look forward to seeing you in your assessment!